yrsf/incubator/sdpinstall/README.md

 ## Modules

 The folder 'sdpinstall' contains install modules.
-Specific suffixes are added to the modules due to naming conventions of TXM gradle plugins.
+Specific suffixes are added to the modules due to naming restrictions of TXM gradle plugins.

 | Module       | Suffix   | TXM Plugin   | Description |
 |:-------------|:---------|:-------------|:------------|